Ayush-bh/The-Sparks-Foundation_Internship/README.md

-# The-Spark-Foundation-GRIP
+# The-Spark-Foundation-GRIP.
-Data Science and Analytics Internship Tasks

-This repository consist of the tasks given during my internship at The Sparks Foundation.
+This repository consist of the tasks given during my internship-training at The Sparks Foundation.

 ## About The Sparks Foundation